SMByC/AcATaMa/_sources/install_and_example.md

 2. In the search bar, type `AcATaMa` and click `Install Plugin`.
 3. Once installed, activate the plugin via the `Plugins` menu or `Plugins toolbar`.

-> **Warning:** The latest versions of AcATaMa require QGIS 3.36 or newer due to use of newer QGIS API enum forms and QGIS 4 compatibility changes.
-Please update QGIS to at least the current LTR version (recommended) or the latest version.

 ### External Python libraries

 AcATaMa uses Dask for parallel raster pixel counting.
 These Python libraries are distributed as a separate `extlibs.zip` release asset instead of being bundled in the plugin package.